 Radegast Hall & Biergarten

 Radegast Hall & Biergarten is a popular Williamsburg hangout.
-Unlike most beer gardens in NYC, this one is indoor, but the windows and big and the party often spills out into the sidewalk.
-There is plenty of beer to drink here, including many from Germany you may have never heard of but should try.
-They have tastings on Tuesdays, live music many nights, Sunday brunch and eats that can't be beat (especially if you're in the mood for hearty fair or pretzels and mustard).
-113 N. Third St., Williamsburg, 718-963-3973, radegasthall.com (Credit: FLICKR/ Wally G)
+Unlike most beer gardens in NYC, this one is indoors, but the windows are big, and the party often spills out into the sidewalk.
+There is plenty of beer to drink here, including many from Germany you may never have heard of, but should try.
+It has tastings on Tuesdays, live music many nights, Sunday brunch and eats that can't be beat (especially if you're in the mood for hearty fair or pretzels and mustard).
+113 N. Third St., Williamsburg, 718-963-3973, radegasthall.com (Credit: Radegast Hall & Biergarten via Facebook)

 Loreley has been open since 2003 and is well-known and regarded for its authentic German food and beer, along with its contemporary vibe.
 Other beer gardens in the city may have folk music and waitresses dressed in traditional garb, but not at Loreley.
 This is the place to come to appreciate the beer and food of Germany, including Weiner Schnitzel and pork meatballs (mmm).
 According to the website, "Loreley" is named after the "legendary siren who sits on a rock high over the Rhine and lures mariners to their death."
 Don't you feel beckoned?
 7 Rivington St., 212-253-7077, loreleynyc.com (Credit: Loreley)